The summer holiday season is here and many working colleagues will be getting away for a well-earned and long-awaited break.

 Why taking a break is important

-exercise, catch up with family and friends, read a book and pursue hobbies is good for mental wellbeing and health
+- Work life balance - using time away from work to exercise, catch up with family and friends, read a book and pursue hobbies is good for mental wellbeing and health

 - Physical benefits – an active lifestyle is good for short and long term health

-a constant flow of deadlines or overworking output and quality can slip
+- Increased productivity – if your brain is frazzled by a constant flow of deadlines or overworking output and quality can slip

 How GroceryAid can help